getify/You-Dont-Know-JS/types & grammar/ch1.md

 }
 ```

-`doSomethingCool()` tests for a variable called `FeatureXYZ`, and if found, uses it, if not, uses its own.
+`doSomethingCool()` tests for a variable called `FeatureXYZ`, and if found, uses it, but if not, uses its own.
 Now, if someone includes this utility into their module/program, it safely checks if they've defined `FeatureXYZ` or not:

 ```js
 // an IIFE (see "Immediately Invoked Function Expressions" discussion in the *"Scope & Closures"* title of this series)